Because PTH can raise calcium levels and lower

 calcium in the blood need treatment to correct the abnormal levels.
 Further

-testing, such as bone mineral density testing or 24-hour urine calcium testing,
+testing, such as bone density testing or 24-hour urine calcium testing,

 may be needed to help make decisions about treatment.